Shaun Burgoyne: Hawthorn career (2010–2021)

 On 28 August 2017, Burgoyne signed a one-year contract extension with Hawthorn keeping him at the club until the end of 2018.
 In November, he was appointed captain of the Australian international rules football team for the 2017 series.

 Burgoyne signed another contract extension to cover the 2019 season in August 2018.

 In 2019, Burgoyne was heavily linked to a move to the Gold Coast.
 Burgoyne himself addressed the speculation, admitting it had been stressful and that he had a big decision to make.
 On 12 September, it was announced he would remain a Hawk for 2020.

 At the end of the 2020 season, Burgoyne signed a one-year deal extending his career into a twentieth season in the AFL, and announced that it would be his last.

-As of 2025, Burgoyne ranks fourth for most VFL/AFL games, behind Scott Pendlebury (412), Michael Tuck (426) and Brent Harvey (432), while he ranks second for most premiership games in elite Australian rules football with 433 (including his 26 SANFL games for Port Adelaide), only behind Craig Bradley (464, including 89 games in the SANFL with Port Adelaide).
+As of 2025, Burgoyne ranks fourth for most VFL/AFL games, behind Scott Pendlebury (425), Michael Tuck (426) and Brent Harvey (432), and ranks second for most premiership games in elite Australian rules football with 433 (including his 26 SANFL games for Port Adelaide), only behind Craig Bradley (464, including 89 games in the SANFL with Port Adelaide).

+Other matches

+Burgoyne also played 26 pre-season/night series matches, one State Of Origin match for the Dream Team in 2008, four matches for the Indigenous All-Stars, and four International Rules matches.
+If these are considered, Burgoyne played a total of 468 career senior games.